bitspaceorg/lintoxic/README.md

 - **Detecting AI**: Used for factual accuracy checking while eliminating fact checking for ambiguous content as in conversations or comments
 - **Logging**: For thread safe logging of offensive content and maintenance of moderation and production logs

-Frontend of Lintoxic is developed using Streamlit to provide a versatile experience to evaluate performance of the moderation system for several file type and/or content which can be deployed seamlessly to the cloud using Streamlit Public cloud or other cloud service providers
+Frontend of Lintoxic is built in NextJS to provide a versatile experience to evaluate performance of the moderation system for several file type and/or content which can be deployed seamlessly to the cloud using tools like Vercel cloud or other cloud service providers

 # Proposal